British Virgin Islands Accessible Travel Guide & Tips

 A favorite food find was the Coconut Lounge in Roadtown, which overlooks the harbor.
 Personal favorites were the coconut crusted shrimp and seafood pasta.

 Author Credentials: Victor Block has been a travel journalist for many years, and has written for major newspapers, magazines and travel websites and served as an editor of Fodor's Travel Guides.
 He is a member of the Society of American Travel Writers and the North American Travel Journalists Association.
 Victor is a regular contributor of reviews to the Disabled World travel section.
-Visit Victors's biography for further insights into his background, expertise, and accomplishments.
+Visit Victors's biography for further insights into his background and expertise.